Gwyneth Paltrow and Angelina Jolie accuse Harvey Weinstein of sexual harassment

 “Their courage and the support of others is critical in helping to stop this kind of behaviour.”

-Stars including George Clooney, Meryl Streep, Kate Winslet and Dame Judi Dench have thrown their support behind the women accusing him of sexual harassment while Ben Affleck said reading the rape allegations made him “sick”.
+Stars including George Clooney, Meryl Streep, Kate Winslet and Dame Judi Dench and Benedict Cumberbatch have thrown their support behind the women accusing him of sexual harassment, while Ben Affleck said reading the rape allegations made him “sick”.

 — Ben Affleck (@BenAffleck) October 10, 2017